A new universal ratio in Random Matrix Theory and chaotic to integrable transition in Type-I and Type-II hybrid Sachdev-Ye-Kitaev models: Type II hybrid SYK models

-Because $ [P, H_{M2,\pm} ]=0 $ and $ [Z, H_{M2,\pm} ]=0 $, so the symmetry classification in Sec.3 still applies to this Type-II hybrid Majorana fermion SYK at any $ J/K $.
-So the Table I still holds.
-Our Exact Diagonization (ED) studies \cite{JW} in Fig.\ref{MajoranaSYK_Type2_Even} and \ref{MajoranaSYK_Type2_Odd} shows that this is true only when $ K/J $ is sufficiently small.
-The KAM theorem applies al small $ J/K \ll 1 $ where the ELS becomes Poissonian.
-There is a CNCT from the corresponding WD to the Possion as $ K/J $ increases.
+Because $ [P, H_{M\text{-II},\pm} ]=0 $ or $ [Z, H_{M\text{-II},\pm} ]=0 $ ( when $ N \pmod 8=1, 5 $, one use $ Z $, in all the other cases, one use $ P $ ), so symmetry analysis alone can not distinguish between $ H_{M4} $ and $ H^2_{M2} $.
+So the symmetry classification in Sec.3 still applies to this Type-II hybrid Majorana fermion SYK at any $ J/K $.
+So the Table II still holds.
+Our ED studies \cite{JW} in Fig.\ref{MajoranaSYK_Type2_Even} and \ref{MajoranaSYK_Type2_Odd} shows that this is true up to $ K/J \sim e^{-2} $.
+Then the KAM theorem applies at small $ J/K \ll 1 $ where the ELS becomes Poissonian.
+There is a CIT from the corresponding WD to the Poisson as $ K/J $ increases.
 However, the degeneracy in Table I remains true at any $ J/K $.
+In the following, we discuss $ N $ even and odd case respectively.